yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/prepare-environment/azure.md

 * Access the YugabyteDB Anywhere instance over SSH (port `tcp:22`).
 * Check, manage, and upgrade YugabyteDB Anywhere (port `tcp:8800`).
-* View the YugabyteDB Anywhere UI (port `tcp:80`).
+* View the YugabyteDB Anywhere UI (port `tcp:80` or `tcp:443`).

 If you are using your own custom Virtual Private Cloud (VPC), as it is typically the case for a self-managed configuration, the following additional TCP ports must be accessible: 7000, 7100, 9000, 9100, 18018, 11000, 12000, 9300, 9042, 5433, and 6379.
 For more information on ports used by YugabyteDB, refer to [Default ports](../../../../reference/configuration/default-ports).

 YugabyteDB Anywhere will provision and access database nodes in a later step; you need to provide a virtual network where YugabyteDB Anywhere will create the database nodes.
-Therefore, you have to ensure connectivity between the YugabyteDB Anywhere VM virtual network and database VMs virtual network.
+Therefore, you have to ensure connectivity between the YugabyteDB Anywhere VM virtual network and database VM's virtual network.
 You may also require virtual network peering based on your network configuration.
-Ensure that YugabyteDB Anywhere can access these nodes on the database VM’s virtual network.
+Ensure that YugabyteDB Anywhere can access these nodes on the database VM's virtual network.

 To create a security group that enables these artifacts, navigate to **Network Security Groups > Add**, then choose subscription, select the resource group used in the previous step, then add name and region, click **Create Security Group**, and then add the following values:

-* In the Name field, enter yugaware-sg or any other name.
+* In the **Name** field, enter yugaware-sg or any other name.
 * Edit inbound security rules, as follows:
   * Add the appropriate IP addresses to the **Source IP ranges** field.
 To allow access from any machine, enter 0.0.0.0/0, but note that this is not very secure.
-  * Add the ports 22, 8800, and 80 to the **Port Range** field.
+  * Add the ports 22, 8800, 80, and 443 to the **Port Range** field.
 The protocol selected must be TCP.
 For a self-managed configuration, also add 7000, 7100, 9000, 9100, 18018, 11000, 12000, 9300, 9042, 5433, and 6379 to the **Port Range** field.

 ## Create a service principal